x-station/xstation-issues/README.md

 # xstation-issues
-Issue reports for the xstation
+Issues and support for the xstation optical drive emulator